COPYRIGHT WARNING:

 If a leak is found, remove the adapter, seal it with Teflon and fit it again.

-If not, clean the wall outlets as much as you can with a brush and a screwdriver and spray the corroded parts with WD40 at least or better a corrosion stopper.
+If not, clean the wall outlets as much as you can with a brush and a screwdriver and spray the corroded parts with WD40 at least or better, a corrosion stopper.

 If a leak is found, remove the adapter, seal it with Teflon and fit it again.

-If not, clean the wall outlets as much as you can with a brush and a screwdriver and spray the corroded parts with WD40 at least or better a corrosion stopper.
+If not, clean the wall outlets as much as you can with a brush and a screwdriver and spray the corroded parts with WD40 at least or better, a corrosion stopper.

 TIP: in case your tiles where cracked in surface, use some super glue to refit the largest fragments.
 You can later apply liquid porcelain chip repair on the remaining surface.

-Clean well the threads with a brass brush, remove any remaining gasket with a cutter blade, seal the holes with silicone and apply one drop of oil to the thread:
+Clean well the threads with a brass wire brush, remove any remaining gasket with a cutter blade, seal the holes with silicone and apply one drop of oil to the thread:

 Try the covers that were supplied with the tap and use them if the space between the tap and the wall is enough.